Will you be developing an untethered zappi unit?

 The LCD display allows you to view charge logs which show the proportion of free and grid energy for each charge.
 We’re developing an myenergi app to enable remote control and monitoring of your myenergi devices – we are aiming to make this available by early April 2019.
 Sign up to our newsletter for progress updates on the app’s forthcoming release.

 You’ll be able to download all your data from the date of install and remotely control the charge point to boost, set timings or charge mode etc… We had planned for an early December 2018 release, however we’re now awaiting further feedback from BETA testing to ensure it’s as user-friendly as possible ahead of its release.
 Stay tuned for updates and feel free to let us know if you want adding to our mailing list.

-Is it simple to replace my exsisting home charge point with the zappi?
+Is it simple to replace my existing home charge point with the zappi?

 Yes it’s a very simple swap with the same wiring, the only difference is that you need to clip the supplied current sensor around the meter tail and connect this to the zappi.
 If wiring back the CT to the product is impracticable we have ‘harvi’ our wireless, battery-free, energy monitoring device that communicates with all myenergi devices.

 I dont have solar panels or a wind turbine, can I still use zappi?